While travelling this year I have learnt a lot about how to work and travel the world at the same time.

 This is the coolest cable in my whole setup – did I just say that?
 Never getting laid again.

-Anyway this little beauty (damn it) gives me 3 plugs in one and covers a lot of bases from my phone to my camera.
+Anyway this little beauty (d*** it) gives me 3 plugs in one and covers a lot of bases from my phone to my camera.

-To be honest you need one of these even if you’re not working on the road.
+To be honest you need one of these even if you’re not trying to work and travel at the same time.

 Retractable HDMI Cable